emeeeely/emeeeely/README.md

 - 👋 Hi, I’m @emeeeely
-- 👀 I’m interested in codeing, making music,
+- 👀 I’m interested in codeing, making music and art
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on: something when i am more skilled lol
-- 📫 How to reach me: @its.drawingtime
+- 📫 How to reach me: @its.drawingtime on instagram
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i have a cat!!